department-of-veterans-affairs/vagov-content/pages/beta-enrollment/all-claims.md

 ### What types of disability claims can I file with the tool?

-You can file claims for a new condition, secondary condition, and increased compensation benefits.
+You can file claims for new conditions, secondary conditions, and increased compensation benefits.

 ### How can I apply?